the-data-institute/minimalist-data-stack_dlt-pipelines/README.md

 A data pipeline using [dlt (data load tool)](https://dlthub.com/) to extract data from the Moco API and load it to a filesystem destination.

+This repository goes hand in hand with our [Pipelines Perspective story](https://medium.com/@mkamysz/the-minimalists-data-stack-integration-pipelines-af3e00037aa7
+) on how to build a minimalist data stack.

 ## Overview

 This pipeline extracts data from the Moco time tracking and project management API, including: